nikulp97/ReadingList/README.md

 - Write shorter and more readable function.
 It will help other engineers follow your logic.
 - Creating a navigable CLI interface.
 Utilizing Inquirer Prompt was really effective.
 - Write test cases!
 Need to practice more with Jest and other frameworks in the future.
+- Discovering new technologies that help capture user input in a CLI application.
+This project really helped me practice my documentation and research skills.

 # Future Improvements